Discover Your Passion Here

 World Language

-SEVENTH GRADE SPANISH (LEVEL 1A)
+SPANISH (LEVEL 1A)

-The seventh-grade course is designed to be the equivalent to the first half of the high school Spanish I course.
+The Spanish Level 1A course is designed to be the equivalent to the first half of the high school Spanish I course.
 The goal of the course is to help each student attain an acceptable degree of proficiency in listening, speaking, reading, and writing, and to help him/her learn about other cultures of the world.
 Various approaches are taken in order to meet these goals.
 There are listening, written, and speaking exercises.
 Students are encouraged to speak frequently using open-ended activities that allow students to apply the key vocabulary and grammar in role-playing.

-EIGHTH GRADE SPANISH (LEVEL 1B)
+SPANISH (LEVEL 1B)

-SEVENTH GRADE FRENCH (LEVEL 1A)
+FRENCH (LEVEL 1A)

-Seventh-grade French builds on what students have learned in 6th grade.
+This French course is the equivalent to the first semester of a high school French 1 course The French Level 1A course builds on what students have learned in Introduction to French.
 They will learn how to conjugate basic verbs at the present tense and continue working on their pronunciation, while still expanding their vocabulary on a variety of different topics.
-Through projects and activities, seventh graders will start to learn how to communicate in different situations and contexts (at a restaurant, paying for something, etc..) while still discovering more of France’s pop culture, music, and history.
+Through projects and activities, students will start to learn how to communicate in different situations and contexts (at a restaurant, paying for something, etc..) while still discovering more of France’s pop culture, music, and history.

-EIGHTH GRADE FRENCH (LEVEL 1B)
+FRENCH (LEVEL 1B)

-SEVENTH GRADE LATIN (LATIN IA)
+LATIN (LATIN 1A)

 This Latin course is the equivalent to the first semester of a high school Latin 1 course.
 The goal of this course is to help students develop proficiency in reading and translating Latin.
 To this end, the course focuses on learning Latin vocabulary and mastering the basics of Latin grammar.
 Students will also learn about Roman culture, mythology, and English word derivations.
 All Latin students will compete in the Latin Regional Forum, and some will go on to compete at the state level.
-Maclay's Latin team has a record of consistently scoring in either first or second place at Regionals and in the top 10 at State.
-Latin, like all the languages at Maclay, is offered through high school, up to the AP level.
+Maclay's Latin team has a record of consistently scoring in

-EIGHTH GRADE LATIN (LATIN IB)
+LATIN (LATIN 1B)

 Physical Education